"The Best of Things in the Worst of Times"#84-39

 It was the children of these people, folks, who today have been labeled "America's Greatest Generation," who went off to war in Europe and Asia and around the world.
 Supported by the folks on the home front, they came home to parades and victory.
 They came back and they got married and found a job and they bought a home and a car, and lived lives which were better and richer and more secure than anything any person in any country in the world's history had imagined.

 And then?
-The second chapter of Proverbs says what happened then.
+The second chapter of Judges says what happened then.
 "And there arose another generation after them who did not know the LORD or the work that he had done, and they abandoned the LORD, the God of their fathers."
 Like the stars slowly sliding across the night's dark sky, the change in attitude was almost imperceptible.
 On the farm, times were good as synthetic chemicals cleared fields of insects and weeds.
 Man-made fertilizers almost guaranteed a bumper crop as radars swept the skies to warn of inclement weather.

 For the first time, we felt we were in control and Genesis' curse of weeds and wind had been tempered.
 In the city where God had never seen, disclosed, or His handiwork is direct, the Lord was slowly written out of life's equation.
 Times were good as a cube of medicine-laced sugar eliminated polio and a small scratch wiped out smallpox.
 A new generation arose which did not know the Lord.
 How could they know Him?